-Atlantans will have a chance to see the super popular Obama portraits soon…
+Atlantans can now see the super popular Obama portraits…

 Kehinde Wiley painted the oil-on-canvas portrait of President Obama, while Amy Sherald painted the oil-on-linen portrait of the former First Lady.
 They were unveiled in February of 2018 at the National Portrait Gallery and have been met with immense acclaim ever since.
 The museum has even seen a record number of visitors the last two years the portraits have been on display.
 So now, they’re spreading the love!